 The Importance of Knowing Triggers and Not Confusing Syncope with Seizure

-Knowing you or your child’s history and their triggers can be important in preventing fainting.
+Knowing your or your child’s history and their triggers can be important in preventing fainting.
 If you know your child is sensitive to hair grooming, take precautionary measures to protect them when hair grooming is necessary.

 It’s also important to ensure your child is aware that they can pass out when grooming takes place, especially when it comes to family members grooming their hair, or sleepovers and parties where friends might do their hair.
 Having your child be able to identify when they begin feeling strange and pausing to lie down can help prevent fainting and protect your child.